Disney anthology television series: The Wonderful World of Disney (1991–present)

-In September 2003, The Wonderful World of Disney moved to Saturdays at 8:00 pm Eastern, with the previous Sunday time slot being ceded to AFV (which moved back to Sundays that season) and drama series in the 8:00pm hour.
-Rare exceptions to the program's format occurred during this time; for example, a Little House on the Prairie miniseries ran for several weeks in 2005 under the Wonderful World of Disney banner.
-For most of its second run on ABC, the program aired throughout the television season, with the exception of the 2005–06 season (when it aired during the midseason only), and in 2007 and 2008 (when it was relegated to the summer months), with a broader array of films airing under the ABC Saturday Movie of the Week banner occupying the network's Saturday primetime slot at other times, when sports programming did not air, like how the series eventually began to air in a rotation with a broader array of films airing under the ABC Sunday Night Movie banner.
+In September 2003, The Wonderful World of Disney moved to Saturdays at 8:00pm Eastern, with the previous Sunday time slot being replaced by AFV (which returned to Sundays that season) and drama series in the 8:00pm hour.
+Rare exceptions to the program's format occurred during this time; for example, a Little House on the Prairie miniseries ran for several weeks in 2005, under the Wonderful World of Disney banner.
+For most of its second run on ABC, the program aired throughout the television season, with the exception of the 2005–06 season (when it aired during the midseason only), and in 2007 and 2008 (when it was relegated to the summer months), with a broader array of films airing under the ABC Saturday Movie of the Week banner occupying the network's Saturday primetime slot at other times, when sports programming did not air.
+This echoes how the series eventually began airing in rotation with a broader array of family-friendly films which aired under the ABC Sunday Night Movie banner in the Sunday at 7:00pm slot, when special programming did not air.
 The series ended as a regular program in 2008.

 At this point, the series began to shift focus toward Disney theatrical films, relying less on original television films; however, the series aired three Disney Channel Original Movies (2002's Cadet Kelly, 2008's Camp Rock and 2011's Phineas and Ferb the Movie: Across the 2nd Dimension, currently the only Disney Channel television films to have aired on a non-Disney Channel-branded network domestically) during its ABC run.
 The second ABC revival also included some family-oriented films produced by studios other than Disney under the Wonderful World banner, such as The Sound of Music from 20th Century Fox (which is presently owned by Disney, now known as 20th Century Studios).